 Financial Aid Night

-Parents were made aware of the opportunities of post secondary financial and and how to apply through FAFSA
+Parents were made aware of the opportunities of post-secondary financial and how to apply through FAFSA

 Transition to High School